 The weekly amount and duration of lost wages you will receive depend upon a number of factors, including whether your injury resulted in a total or partial disability and whether said disability is considered temporary or permanent (as determined by medical professionals).
 These determinations are not always straightforward, and medical experts may have different opinions regarding your injuries and resulting disabilities.
-Since the characterization of your disability is so important, it is a good idea to work with one of our work injury attorneys, who are familiar with the system and who have dealt with many doctors involved in similar cases.
+Since the characterization of your disability is so important, it is a good idea to work with one of our work injury attorneys who is familiar with the system and who has dealt with many doctors in similar cases.

 My spouse died as a result of work-related injury.
 Can I receive any benefits?

 The dependents of an employee killed as a result of work-related injuries sustained after July 1, 2016 will receive two-thirds of the employee’s average weekly wage or up to $575.00 per week, whichever is less.
 Georgia law defines dependents as the employee’s surviving spouse, children, and dependent stepchildren.
 A spouse who does not have children may receive a limited benefit amount, totaling up to $230,000.00 (unless and until he or she remarries or “cohabitates” in a marital-like relationship).

 Please contact our offices today to speak with one of our knowledgeable Atlanta workers’ compensation lawyers.
 We are here to help you!